Gwyniad: Etymology

 The gwyniad belongs to the genus Coregonus, this name was coined by Peter Artedi in 1738 for C. lavaretus and combines core, derived from kórē which means the pupil in Greek, with gōnía, an "angle" or "corner", an allusion to the front part of the pupil protruding at an acute angle.
 The specific name, pennantii, honours the Welsh naturalist and author Thomas Pennant who wrote about the gwyniad in 1769, referring to it as C. lavaretus.

 Distribution and habitat

-The gwyniad is endemic to Bala Lake (Llyn Tegid) in the upper drainage system of the River Dee in the county of Gwynedd in north Wales.
+The gwyniad is endemic to Llyn Tegid (Bala Lake) in the upper drainage system of the River Dee in the county of Gwynedd in north Wales.
 This species is found in the benthopelagic zone in the deeper parts of the two lakes it now inhabits but it undertakes daily vertical migrations to forage nearer the surface in the warmer months of the year.

 Conservation

-The gwyniad is threatened by deteriorating water quality in Bala Lake and by the ruffe (Gymnocephalus cernua), a fish introduced to the lake in the 1980s and now eating the eggs and fry of gwyniad.
+The gwyniad is threatened by deteriorating water quality in Llyn Tegid and by the ruffe (Gymnocephalus cernua), a fish introduced to the lake in the 1980s and now eating the eggs and fry of gwyniad.
 As a conservation measure, eggs of gwyniad were transferred to Llyn Arenig Fawr, a nearby reservoir, between 2003 and 2007.